projecthorus/HorusGroundStation/README.md

 Ground-station utilities for the LoRa systems used by Project Horus.
 Intended to be used to communicate with payloads running: https://github.com/projecthorus/FlexTrack-Horus

+## History
+* v1.0 - Initial version, no TDMA support.
+Used on all Project Horus flights from Late 2015 through to November 2016.
+* <latest> - Updated version, in preparation for multiple-payload launches.
+TDMA support added, numerous packet format and GUI updates.

 ## Dependencies
 * Python 2.7
   * This should be stock on most modern linux distros.